On this page:

 - People who have had COVID-19 in the past 3 months as long as they do not develop new symptoms.*

-- People who have been fully vaccinated for COVID-19 within the past 3 months as long as they have no symptoms and they are not inpatients, residents of a healthcare setting, or residents of a correctional or detention facility.*
+- People who have been fully vaccinated for COVID-19 as long as they have no symptoms, including those who:

-- Fully vaccinated means 2 weeks or more have passed since getting the second dose of a two-dose vaccine, or 2 weeks or more have passed since getting one dose of a single-dose vaccine.
+Fully vaccinated means 2 weeks or more have passed since getting the second dose of a two-dose vaccine, or 2 weeks or more have passed since getting 1 dose of a single-dose vaccine.
+If you have a condition or are taking medications that weaken your immune system, you may NOT be fully protected even if you are fully vaccinated.
+Talk to your healthcare provider.
+Even after vaccination, you may need to continue taking all precautions.

 - People who have had close contact with a person who was a close contact to someone with COVID-19 (“contact of a contact”).
 If your contact tests positive for COVID-19, then you should stay home (quarantine).

-*It is very important that people who are not required to stay home (quarantine) monitor themselves for symptoms for 14 days after their last exposure and continue following all recommendations (e.g., wear a mask, stay at least 6 feet away from others, avoid crowds, and wash hands often).
+*It is very important that people who are not required to stay home (quarantine) monitor their health for 14 days after their last exposure and continue following all recommendations (e.g., wear a mask, stay at least 6 feet away from others, avoid crowds, and wash hands often).
+See exceptions to masking and physical distancing for fully vaccinated people here.

-Fully vaccinated inpatients, residents of healthcare facilities, and residents of correctional or detention facilities should continue to follow quarantine recommendations after close contact with someone with COVID-19.
+Fully vaccinated inpatients and residents of healthcare facilities should continue to follow quarantine recommendations after close contact with someone with COVID-19.
+Healthcare settings include hospitals and long-term care facilities (e.g., nursing homes, assisted living facilities).

-These recommendations are based on what we know about COVID-19 vaccines and protection provided by previous infection at this time.
+These recommendations are based on what we know about COVID-19 vaccines and protection provided by previous infection at this time and apply to COVID-19 vaccines that have been authorized for emergency use by FDA (such as Pfizer-BioNTech, Moderna, and Johnson & Johnson Janssen) and the World Health Organization (WHO) (such as AstraZeneca/Oxford).
 CDC and other scientists continue to research the ability of COVID-19 vaccines to prevent transmission of the virus, but this process takes time.
 As we learn more, changes could be made to these recommendations.

 - Visit Virginia Department of Health’s (VDH) COVID-19 website